MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/oauth.md

 ### Azure DevOps OAuth

 > [!IMPORTANT]
 > Azure DevOps OAuth is slated for deprecation in October 2025.
-See this blog post for more.
+[Learn more in our blog post](https://devblogs.microsoft.com/devops/?p=69491).

 For existing apps, look at the [Azure DevOps OAuth guide](./azure-devops-oauth.md).
 You can also [manage which Azure DevOps apps are authorized](../../../organizations/settings/manage-authorizations.md) to access your resources.